2600hz/kazoo/applications/crossbar/doc/conference.md

 `target_call_id` | Existing UUID to use as a hint for where to start the conference | `string()` |   | `false` `timeout` | How long to try to reach the endpoint(s) | `integer()` |   | `false`

+###### Endpoints

+Dial-able endpoints are
+1. Devices (by device id)
+2. Users (by user id)
+3. Phone Numbers
+4. SIP URIs (`sip:user@realm`)

+Note: Phone numbers will involve some internal legs being generated (loopback legs) to process the number as if it was a call coming in for the desired number.
+This means billing and limits will be applied just the same as if a user dialed the number from their device.

 ###### Examples

 ```json